natebarksdale/natebarksdale.github.io/src/content/blog/2008-09-26-babar-arthur-and-celeste.md

 description: A glimpse into Babar's adventures from Jean de Brunhoff's sketches, highlighting the moment he takes Arthur and Celeste shopping.
 emoji: 🐘
 tags:
-  - 🐘 elephants
-  - 👗 fashion
+  - 📝 Writing
-  - 🏬 shopping
+  - 🎨 Art
-  - 🚶‍♂️ adventure
+  - 🌍 Culture
 haiku: |
   Babar on a quest,
   Dressing Arthur and Celeste,